George Jellicoe, 2nd Earl Jellicoe: Later state contributions

 He was chairman of the Lords' Select Committee on Committees (1990–1993) and President of the Parliamentary and Scientific Committee (1980–1983).
 In 1983 he was author of the Jellicoe Report which reviewed the operation of the Prevention of Terrorism (Temporary Provisions) Act 1976.
 The Times saw this appointment as the end of nine years penance in the political wilderness.

 Between 1963 and 1973, Jellicoe had averaged 90 House of Lords daily attendances per parliamentary session.
 From 1973 to 1989, his attendance fell to an average of nine appearances per session.
 However, between 1990 and 2001, he made an average of 72 visits per session.
 He maintained this rate until early 2006, though his last full speech in the Lords was made as part of the Address in Reply to Her Majesty's Most Gracious Speech (the Queen's Speech debate) on 28 October 1996; his subject was Ukraine.

 When the House of Lords Act 1999 removed his hereditary automatic entitlement to attend and sit in the House of Lords, he was created a life peer as Baron Jellicoe of Southampton, of Southampton in the County of Hampshire, so that he could continue to be summoned:1.
 Earl Jellicoe (Lord Jellicoe of Southampton) —The Rt Hon.
 George Patrick John Rushworth Earl Jellicoe, having been created Baron Jellicoe of Southampton, of Southampton in the County of Hampshire, for life by Letters Patent dated 6 o'clock in the forenoon of 17th November 1999, took and subscribed the oath pursuant to statute.

 Lord Jellicoe remained an active member of the House of Lords for the rest of his life.
 At his death in 2007, Lord Jellicoe was the longest-serving member of the House of Lords, and arguably the longest-serving parliamentarian in the world, having succeeded his father on 20 November 1935 and come of age and sat first in parliament on 25 July 1939.
 Because he waited until 28 July 1958 to make his maiden speech, a few peers (viz.
 Earl Ferrers and Lords Renton, Carrington, Healey, and Strabolgi) could have been considered to have been active parliamentarians longer.
 Moreover, at the time of his death, on the Privy Council only the Duke of Edinburgh (1951) and Lords Carrington (1959), Deedes and Renton (both 1962) had served longer.

 Character

-In May 1973, at the time of his resignation from the government, friends are quoted as saying:
+In May 1973, at the time of his resignation from the government, a friend is quoted as saying:

 In July 1970, as one of the first people to be breathalized, he was banned from driving for a year and fined 75 pounds with 20 guineas costs for having consumed more than the permitted level of alcohol in Old Brompton Road at 4 a.m. on 21 March 1970.
-Luck saw to it that the case came after the General Election and the ban coincided with the arrival of his right to a full-time government car.
+Luck saw to it that the case came after the general election and the ban coincided with the arrival of his right to a full-time government car.

 In 2000, his friend, the former British Ambassador to the United States, Sir Nicholas Henderson, wrote: